obrien-lab-psu/entanglement_analysis_public/automate_change_ent_clustering/README.md

 # Explination of clustering

-The set of native contacts that have an entanglement present was clustered with the Desnity Based Spatial Clustering of Applications with Noise.
+The set of native contacts that have a change in entanglement present in the frames specified will be clustered with the Desnity Based Spatial Clustering of Applications with Noise.

 ## Basics of how the algorithm works:
 - obviously a density based algorithm that views the space as populated by areas of high and low densities of points (in this case NC pairs)